 This arrangement gave a basis for comparison between the three zones.
 However, it must be understood that there is significant mixing of water between the zones and this must be factored into any analysis.

 The results demonstrated the positive impact that our destratification, re-oxygenation, and bioaugmentation technologies have had on biodiversity by reducing excessive weed and algae growth, rebalancing the distribution of aquatic flora, eliminating cyanobacteria, and managing the phycological balance.

 Paradise Lake MI

 Paradise Lake is 1,878 acres and was one of the earliest scientific studies to quantify the effectiveness of our biotechnology in eliminating accumulated organic sediments and the importance of this in reducing this rooting medium as a tool in reducing milfoil.

 The area covered by milfoil was reduced by 73% from 220 acres to 59 acres.

 Both of the cases selected below describe intense long-term cyanobacteria dominant water bodies with exceeding high cyanobacteria cell counts.

 Oshoek Ponds, South Africa

-Oshoek Ponds in South Africa are situated downstream of a dysfunctional, non-compliant wastewater treatment works.
+Oshoek Ponds in South Africa are situated downstream of dysfunctional, non-compliant wastewater treatment works.
 The ponds were acutely affected by an excessive proliferation of cyanobacteria (Microcystis sp.) which had become completely dominant.
 For various reasons related to contractual disputes, the wastewater treatment works itself could not be addressed and Clean-Flo was tasked with eliminating the toxic cyanobacteria and algae.